 Managing your child’s transition back to school

-With schools returning to on-site learning, Professor Brett McDermott, a child and adolescent psychiatrist, provides advice for parents and carers on how to best support their child through the transition, with a focus on those caring for primary school-aged children.
+Professor Brett McDermott, a child and adolescent psychiatrist, provides advice for parents and carers on how to best support their child through the transition, with a focus on those caring for primary school-aged children.

 McDermott says it’s important to keep in mind that it’s natural for children to be unsettled by the thought of another big change.

 “Feelings of anxiety and sadness are completely normal right now.
 They’ve recently had all this time at home with mum and dad (or caregivers), so it’s tough for that to come to an end,” says McDermott.

 Avoid oversharing with your children

 To help lower your child’s feelings of anxiety around being back at school, McDermott says “parents need to try and remember that anxiety can be contagious.
 Understandably, parental anxiety may still be running high, but children need to be shielded from their parent’s worries as much as possible.
 So, save adult conversations for adult time.”

 According to McDermott, children aged between 10-13 years-old are the most anxious after things such as a natural disaster, primarily because they tend to be – albeit unwittingly – exposed to too much information.